How many calories does one Moong Dal Chilla have?

 1. Potatoes (Aloo) : Potatoes being high in simple carbohydrates will lead to weight gain and are not good for people with diabetes, heart problem and obesity.
 Potatoes are recommended for malnourished children and people with low weight.
 See full details on why potatoes are bad for you.

-2. Peanut Oil : Peanut oil has the highest amount of MUFA (around 49%) amongst most Indian common cooking oils.
+2. Peanut Oil : We suggest you use peanut oil or coconut oil in the recipe.
+Peanut oil has the highest amount of MUFA (around 49%) amongst most Indian common cooking oils.
 The remaining 51% is PUFA and SFA.
 Most households in western Indian use peanut oil as a cooking medium.
 If you have to choose amongst the cooking oils, after avocado oil and coconut oil, this peanut oil gets a spot-on.
 But when compared to other MUFA based oils, this oil is considered to be high in omega-6 fatty acids, which often may tend to harm your body without you realizing it.
 Read the super article of which oil is the healthiest avoid vegetable oil.

 Can diabetics, heart patients and over weight individuals have stuffed moong dal chilla ?

 Yes, this recipe is good for diabetics, heart and weight loss BUT you need to drop the potatoes from the recipe and use a healthy vegetable like cauliflower or just more green peas in the stuffing.